Lymm: Railways

 Lymm railway station was on Whitbarrow Road.
 It opened on 1 November 1853 as part of the Warrington and Altrincham Junction Railway.
 There was a further station at Heatley, on Mill Lane, for salt and lead.
 To the east, the track ran via Dunham into Broadheath and the Manchester network.
 To the west, the track used to run into Warrington, via Latchford, and the tar processing on Loushers Lane, then into Bank Quay Low Level.

 The line closed to passengers on 10 September 1962, part of the Beeching cuts, and officially closed to all types of traffic on 7 July 1985 but remained operational for a few months afterwards.
 After it became financially unviable, and the tracks and sleepers were rapidly lifted.
 Lymm today has no railway station; the closest stations are at Glazebrook, Birchwood, Warrington Central, Knutsford and Altrincham Interchange.

+Buses

+Buses are run by Warrington's Own Buses and Diamond North West under the Bee Network franchise.

 Cycleways

 Today the old railway through Lymm forms a good stretch of the Trans Pennine Trail, with a ranger station at Statham, near the centre of the village.
 In 2022, upgrade work to certain sections of the trail commenced to provide updated all-weather surfaces for cyclists and walkers.